Diegoval-Dev/LIV--Business-Management-Application/README.md

 - Swing (UI Framework)
 - MVC Architecture

-## Contributing

-Contributions and enhancements to the LIV application are welcome.
-Feel free to fork this repository, make your changes, and submit a pull request.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.